MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-insider/deploy/intune.md

 ## Install Office Insider when you do a new Office installation

-Follow these steps to use Intune to install Office Insider on a Windows device that doesn't already have Office installed.
+Follow these steps to use Intune to install Microsoft 365 Insider on a Windows device that doesn't already have Office installed.

 1. Sign in to the [Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com/).
 2. Go to **Apps** > **All apps** > **Add**.